 What if students could have the best of both worlds?

-Participants take the majority of their classes at ACC, plus one course per semester at UT Austin, until they complete ACC's core curriculum.
-Longhorns from day one, they are then able to continue their undergraduate studies at UT Austin without having to apply for admission, once they have completed the core.
+Participants take the majority of their classes at ACC, plus one course per semester at UT Austin.
+Students are Longhorns from day one.
+When they have completed the program requirements and maintained the required grade point average, they are then able to continue their undergraduate studies at UT Austin without having to apply for admission.

 By Participating in PACE, Students Receive:

 Cross-coordination between ACC and UT Austin ensures a seamless experience.
 With smaller, group-tailored classes at ACC, and exposure to the unique educational opportunities at UT Austin, PACE students can expect the rigor of coursework at both campuses to remain consistent and uncompromised.

 Granted full-time student status at ACC and UT Austin, students are integrated into life on both campuses through program-specific academic and student-life support services.
 They have access to dedicated teams of advisers at both places whose job it is to ensure their success.
 Students receive financial aid through UT-Austin and are eligible to apply for housing at UT.

 PACE provides a clearly defined way to earn a UT Austin degree.
 Once enrolled, students have two long semesters (fall and spring) to complete 24 hours of in-residence transferrable coursework at ACC and a total of 6 hours in residence coursework at UT.
 Students must maintain a 3.2 cumulative GPA at ACC and a 2.0 cumulative GPA at UT-Austin.
 Students who meet program requirements are able to continue to work toward a bachelor's degree at UT Austin without having to apply for transfer admission.